NIRCam Coronagraphic Imaging APT Template

-Allowed values are documented in the NIRCam Coronagraphic Imaging Template parameters.
+Allowed values are documented in the NIRCam Coronagraphic Imaging Template parameters page.

 See also: NIRCam Modules

 The user specifies the coronagraphic mask, depending on the target-host separation, necessary contrast, and desired filter.
-Selection of the coronagraphic mask determines also the Acq Filter parameter and the Target Acquisition Subarray.
-The available coronagraphic masks are: MASK210R, MASKSWB, MASK335R, MASK430R, MASKLWB.
+Selection of the Coronagraphic Mask also determines the Acq Filter parameter and the target acquisition subarray.
+The available coronagraphic masks are:

 The user specifies the Acq Target and the Acq Target Brightness.